CS161/cs-161-s21-problem-sets-jz-lu/psets/pset1answers.md

 7. `idle()` in `k-cpu.cc`.
 Called when there are no processes left to run, or when there are more CPUs asked for than `MAXCPU`, which `k-exception.S` handles by `jge ap_entry_failed` where `ap_entry_failed` is the imbedding of the `idle()` function (which is just an assembly inline) of doing `hlt` and then `jmp` forever.
 The allocation of the stack is done in `init_kernel()` by adding a `PROCSTACK_SIZE` to `%rsp`.
 That is called from `init_idle_task()`, called in `schedule()` the first time a CPU is initialized.
 Idling occurs in `resume()` when appropriate.

 ### Part D
-Note that we used green dollar signs to decorate our console. cashmoney
+Note that we used green dollar signs to decorate our console. (cashmoney)

 ### Part E
-Nothing to write here.
+We have an additional set of test cases to make sure `fork` frees properly upon failed forking.
+These are discussed in the grading notes.

 ### Part F
-Our nasty alloc recursively allocates a lot of local memory in an array.
+Our nasty alloc allocates a lot of local memory in an array.
 The canary is asserted after most system calls are made (except for things like `getpid` which we assert beforehand).
 It is not perfect in catching overflow, but it does detect our nasty alloc.

 We added the flag `Wstack-usage=4096` (this is quite large but it was for demonstrative purposes vis a vis `sys_nasty()` and can be tuned down to detect unintended overflows).
 This produced a compiler warning, so it did successfully catch the overflow as the error was static.
 ```